rvinluan/rvinluan.github.io/_posts/2015-06-01-just-did-a-thing.md

 At this point it was performing acceptably but not great.
 I'd say it had a batting average of about a hundred, which I strived to get to at least .300: excellent for baseball players, but probably par for the course for bots (apologies for mixing my sports metaphors).

-More often than not it was nonsensical and grammatically incorrect, so I had to make the decision to essentially hard code what kind of phrases it would allow, n the form of parts of speech sequences (`vbg prp$ nn`).
+More often than not it was nonsensical and grammatically incorrect, so I had to make the decision to essentially hard code what kind of phrases it would allow, in the form of parts of speech sequences (`vbg prp$ nn`).
 Previously I was using a system that allowed me to specify catch-alls (`vbg * nn`, which in this case would mean a gerund verb, followed by anything, followed by a noun).
 I got rid of this system (though not completely) and instead made it explicit about what it allowed.
 You can see the full list in the [source code here](https://github.com/rvinluan/status_updates/blob/master/index.js#L371).

 After this change, I'd say the bot produces understandable sentences about 90% of the time.
 Whether or not they're funny or interesting or good is another discussion.